OakCityLabs/Endpoint/README.md

 #### DateFormatter

 The `dateFormatter` parameter holds a `DateFormatter` object.
-The base class doesn't do anything with this, but it's useful for subclasses that needs a `DateFormatter` for parsing data, such as the [`CodableEndpoint`](#codableendpoint).
+The base class doesn't do anything with this, but it's useful for subclasses that needs a `DateFormatter` for parsing date types, such as the [`CodableEndpoint`](#codableendpoint).

 #### URL Request